Ventura Farms: History

+Architecture

 The ranch consists of various gardens, such as an English Garden, Family Garden, Secret Garden, Arabian Division, etc. Also at the farm is a herd of Santa Gertrudis cattle, Kashmir sheep, Reindeer, Arabian horses, and around 800 Koi.
 Architectural features include the Sound of Water Pavilion, Japanese Tea House, Chinese Scholar House, Poet’s House, and an 1,800 sqft conservatory housing 25,000 orchids.

-The Deerwood Stock Farm was owned by J.C.
-Dellinger from prior to 1944 until 1978, when David Murdock, CEO of Dole Corporation purchased it and renamed it Ventura Farms.
-The ranch may have been started by F. W. Matthiessen and given the original name Kentucky Park Farms.
-It was then property of Carleton F. Burke, California Horse Racing Board’s first chairman.
+Breeding Program

+Ventura Farms maintains a breeding program focused on Arabian horses.
+The program aims to preserve the characteristics of the Arabian breed.
+The farm houses stallions and mares selected for their conformation and lineage.
+Offspring are raised on-site and trained for various disciplines.
+The breeding program contributes to the farm's equestrian activities.

 In motion pictures and television

 It was under Dellinger’s ownership that movies were first shot on the ranch.
-It has been featured in films and TV-series such as:
+It has been featured in films and TV series such as: